amangkim/ECGRegreSec/README.md

 ```
 2019.09.10: The paper has been published.
 2019.09.11: Upload the ECGRegSec in the Github (v.0.2).
+2019.11.11: Upload the ECGtrainRegression function in the Github.
 ```

 #### Code uploaded by *Amang Kim* [v0.2 || 2019/09/11]